poetrique/archives/README.md

 you sang of want
 need and desire
 made me parched
-with ytour ancient fire
+with your ancient fire

-I hunter fate
+I hunted fate
 you hunted a mate
 we both did get
 each, what we require